devexperts/uilocalizer/README.md

 If you use UI Localizer for compilation multiple modules and you use the same property file name you should use the option `com.devexperts.uilocalizer.appendToPropertyFile` set to `true`, properties will be appended to the end of the file, e.g.: `-Acom.devexperts.uilocalizer.appendToPropertyFile=true`.
 The default value is `false`.
 Use this option with caution, don't forget to clean up all template files before compilation with UI Localizer.

+You can define a folder where output files could be found.
+Use the option `com.devexperts.uilocalizer.outputFolder` set to path to a folder, e.g. `-Acom.devexperts.uilocalizer.outputFolder=C:\project\build`.
+The folder would be created by the UI Localizer if it is absent.

 Language consistency
 --------------------
 There is a way to store the language properties in one place.
 This method will guarantee language consistency of your application.